micmejia/bible-dump/NKJV/Acts/Acts 4.md

 and laid _them_ at the apostles' feet; and they distributed to each as anyone had need.

 ###### 36
-And [^d]Joses, who was also named Barnabas by the apostles (which is translated Son of [^e]Encouragement), a Levite of the country of Cyprus,
+And Joses, who was also named Barnabas by the apostles (which is translated Son of Encouragement), a Levite of the country of Cyprus,

 ###### 37
 having land, sold _it,_ and brought the money and laid _it_ at the apostles' feet.